-How much marijuana can I have?
+How much cannabis can I have?

 The Spanish law does not explicitly state how many plants are allowed to be grown, but it is recommended to use your discretion and not grow more than would be considered enough for private use.
 Note that this number could vary widely depending on whether the individual in question is healthy or sick – don’t grow more than you could justify to a judge.

-Where can I consume marijuana in Spain?
+Where can I consume cannabis in Spain?

-It is illegal to consume marijuana while in public.
+It is illegal to consume cannabis while in public.
 Those looking to consume should do so in their homes, or on private property.
 You can visit a cannabis club if you are a Spanish citizen.